copperwater/xNetHack/doc/xnh-changelog-6.0.md

   polyinit mode).
 - New function faulty_lifesaver(), which unifies the logic for deciding when an amulet of life saving will fail.
+- New function check_gear_next_turn(), which sets a flag on a monster that it should reassess its worn equipment for anything better at the beginning of its next turn.